-NEW: Version 4.3 released.
+NEW: Version 5.11 released.

-- A Tool for Checking ANSI-C Programs
+- The primary reference for CBMC is A Tool for Checking ANSI-C Programs (ca. 1300 citations).

 We also have a list of interesting applications of CBMC.

-We are releasing binaries for x86 Linux, Windows,
+We are releasing binaries for x86 Linux, Windows, and MacOS.

 Installation instructions for the Eclipse Plugin

 If you need a Model Checker for Verilog or SMV files, consider EBMC.
+For Java, use JBMC.